justinhj/justinhj.github.io/_posts/2018-10-24-radix-trees-dash-and-company-mode.md

 - `candidates` - We are given `arg` which contains the word to be completed and must return the list of candidates that will show up in the menu for the user to pick from.
 We simply use radix-tree-keys to get the list of words based on the prefix.
 Note that we make the completion to lower case as we want to match words ignoring that the user may have capitalized the word.
 - `ignore-case` - We return a special response `keep-prefix' which maintains the users original capitalization.

+## A note on case matching

+In this example I wanted the user dictionary to use only lower case letters.
+Capitalization is up to then up to the user; if you want to capitalize a word you can do so and it will match correctly.
+If instead you want a dictionary where case is important (perhaps function calls in a camel case API) you can set `ignore-case` to `nil` and remove the call to `downcase` when generating the candidates.

 # Final notes

 So that's all folks!
 This is a fairly simple auto complete mode, but you can easily modify the code to come up with your own based on your needs.
 For example: